nguyenthanhvuh/class-verification/docs/assignments.md

 thoroughly in advance, to provide jumping-off points for detailed discussions, and to allow me to evaluate participation.

-In addition, these students will help engage discussions about the paper.
+In addition, these chosen students will help engage discussions about the paper.

 ## Reading List

 ### Background: Program Analysis

 1. Software Testing using Fuzzing: